Battle of Zinjibar (2011–2012): Final offensive (12 May – 12 June 2012)

-Ansar al-Sharia's control of the region began to break down after seizure of the strategically located 7 October ammunition factory in Jaar on 11 June.
-After bombarding the town through the night, Yemeni forces moved in, and had secured Jaar by dawn on 12 June.
+Ansar al-Sharia's control of the region began to break down after the army captured the strategically-located 7 October ammunition factory in Jaar on 11 June.
+After bombarding the town throughout the night, Yemeni forces moved in and secured Jaar by dawn on 12 June.
 By then, Ansar al-Sharia had completely withdrew from the city.
-Later in the morning, the army and Popular Committees moved in on and captured the rest of Zinjibar in a large-scale offensive.
+Later in the morning, the army and Popular Committees advanced and captured the rest of Zinjibar in a large-scale offensive movement.
 Final clashes for control over the city left 10 militants dead, but were relatively less intense as most militants had gone to reinforce Jaar earlier in the day.
-Abyan's governor said that 200 to 300 militants had fled Zinjibar and Jaar to the remaining areas under their control, notably Shuqrah and Azzan in Shabwah.
-Ansar al-Sharia confirmed that it had withdrew, stating that they had done so in order to avoid further destruction in the area, and vowed revenge against the government.
-Senior officials, including defense minister Mohammed Nasser Ahmed, toured the city the next day in a confirmation of the victory.
+Abyan's governor said that 200 to 300 militants had fled Zinjibar and Jaar to the remaining areas under their control, notably Shuqrah in Abyan and Azzan in Shabwah.
+Ansar al-Sharia confirmed that it withdrew, claiming they had done so to avoid further destruction in the area and vowing revenge against the government.
+Senior government officials toured the city the next day in a confirmation of the victory.

 Foreign involvement

-Upon the conclusion of the July–September offensive in 2011, the Yemeni embassy in Washington, D.C., thanked the United States and Saudi Arabia for their assistance during the battle.
-President Saleh stated that Yemeni forces in Zinjibar had received "cooperation and information" from the US and "logistic support" from Saudi Arabia.

 United States

+The takeover of Zinjibar and other areas of Abyan alarmed the United States.
 American officials had been monitoring the situation in Zinjibar since the early stages of the battle.
+For years the US had viewed AQAP as the most dangerous branch of al-Qaeda globally since its attempts to attack the US mainland.
+Through the collapse of security in Abyan, the US government feared AQAP could consolidate control in the area through Ansar al-Sharia and use it as a base of operations for further attacks on the US.

+Viewing it as one of the few ways to limit the group's rapid expansion, the US military resumed covert airstrikes against AQAP which had started in 2009 but were suspended the year after.
+The US launched at least six unilateral airstrikes on Zinjibar in 2011.
+These operations, conducted by the military's Joint Special Operations Command (JSOC) as well as the Central Intelligence Agency (CIA) starting in September, utilized cruise missiles, fixed-wing aircraft and unmanned aerial vehicles, and were independent of the Yemeni military.
+A police officer in Zinjibar claimed the strikes were "90 percent accurate."

+CENTCOM commander James Mattis advocated for greater US involvement in the battle early on but was denied by federal officials.

-Even prior to their takeover of Abyan, the US had viewed AQAP as the most dangerous branch of al-Qaeda globally since its attempts to attack the US mainland in previous years.
-Through the collapse of security in Abyan, the government feared that AQAP could consolidate control in the area through Ansar al-Sharia and use it as a base of operations for further attacks on the US.
-Viewing it as one of the few ways to limit the group's rapid expansion, the US military resumed covert airstrikes against AQAP, which had started in 2009 but were suspended the year after.
-Several top officials, including President Barack Obama and homeland security advisor John Brennan, were intent on specifically targeting AQAP operatives involved in attacks on the US, viewing airstrikes on Ansar al-Sharia, a local insurgent group, as tantamount to involving the US in Yemen's own war against al-Qaeda.
-A proposal from US Central Command head James Mattis to launch an air raid on militants near the al-Wahda Stadium was rejected due to many intended targets being Ansar al-Sharia figures involved only in the conflict.
+Several top officials, including President Barack Obama and homeland security advisor John Brennan, were intent on specifically targeting AQAP operatives involved in attacks on the US, viewing airstrikes on the localized insurgent group Ansar al-Sharia as tantamount to involving the US in Yemen's own war against al-Qaeda.
+A proposal from US Central Command commander James Mattis to launch an air raid on militants near the al-Wahda Stadium was rejected due to many intended targets being Ansar al-Sharia figures involved only in the local conflict.
 Despite this, The Washington Institute noted instances during the battle which veered into "intervention on the regime's behalf."